aravindskrishnan/Retinex-Image-Enhancement/README.md

 # Retinex Image Enhancement
-Re``````tinex is the theory of human color vision proposed by Edwin Land to account for color sensations in real scenes.
+Retinex is the theory of human color vision proposed by Edwin Land to account for color sensations in real scenes.

 Retinex model is
 based on the following three assumptions: